HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

 is purely a workaround for a limitation of the API.

-If you were working in a dependently typed language where you could already naturally express this in the type system it *might* be OK (I don't believe such a language currently exists - you can certainly express the non-emptiness in the type system of some languages, but the constraints on the floats not so much).
-I'm sceptical of being able to make it work well - you're unlikely to be able to automatically derive data generators in the general case, which I suspect will leave you with a bunch of sharp edges.
-I would be interested to see experiments in this direction though.
+If you were working in a dependently typed language where you could already naturally express this in the type system it *might* be OK (I don't have any direct experience of working in type systems that strong), but I'm sceptical of being able to make it work well - you're unlikely to be able to automatically derive data generators in the general case, because the needs of data generation "go in the opposite direction" from types (a type is effectively a predicate which consumes a value, where a data generator is a function that produces a value, so in order to produce a generator for a type automatically you need to basically invert the predicate).
+I suspect most approaches here  will leave you with a bunch of sharp edges, but I would be interested to see experiments in this direction.

-But it's not the situation with any of the current generation of languages and property based testing libraries.
-Here, using data generators for this is a clear improvement, and just as well-typed (in a statically typed language each data generator has a return type after all).
+But this is creating hard problems where none need exist, and beside which it's not the situation with most of the current generation of languages and property based libraries for them.
+Here, using explicit data generators is a clear improvement, and just as well-typed (in a statically typed language each data generator has a return type after all).

 You *can* use data generators directly in Haskell QuickCheck too, with an explicit